bidah/react-native-vercel-ai/README.md

 Setup your responses depending of weather the request is coming from native mobile or the web.

-Follow normal AI library flows for web and for native mobile skip the `OpenAIStream` part and return a response that has the latest message. eg: `response.choices[0].message `
+Follow normal AI library flows for web and for native mobile skip the `OpenAIStream` part and return a response that has the latest message.

 ```js
 // /api/chat